+For most people that want a standard banking experience, Chase Total Checking is the best account due to its accessibility, affordability and ongoing sign-up promotion.
 If you prefer to have a big network of branches and ATMs, with consistent updates to technology and security practices, a bank like Chase may have the checking account you need.
-If you're new to Chase, it also stands out for its generous sign-up bonus of up to $350.
+If you're new to Chase, you can earn a bonus of up to $350 by meeting certain deposit requirements.

 |Balance to Waive||$1,500|